The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • incomplete vision of objects, distortion of their outlines;

-• significant drop in vision;
+• significant loss of vision;

 • pain in the eyes, severe irritation, inflammation of the conjunctiva due to rubbing, scratching;